19 FAQs people ask about rent reviews

 The lease may specify a deadline by which you must respond to the landlord's proposal.
 Failure to meet the deadline may mean that you are no longer entitled to challenge the proposed new rent, and must accept it.
 It is therefore essential to check the terms of the lease and ensure that you meet any deadlines.

-12. What factors will help me negotiate a lower rent?
+12. What factors will help me negotiate a lower rent on a leased property?

 Any evidence that the fair rent is lower than what has been proposed will help.